 8 Goal Name Planning for Housing and Community Development Goal The City will conduct the following administration/planning activities: (1) Description General Administration of CDBG and HOME Program, including preparation of budget, applications, certifications and agreements, (2) Coordination of CDBG-funded capital improvement projects, (3) Coordination of Public Service Subrecipients, (4) Coordination of HOME-funded housing projects, (5) Monitoring of CDBG and HOME projects/programs to ensure compliance with federal regulations, (6) Preparation of Annual Action Plan, (7) Preparation of the CAPER; and (8) Fair Housing Foundation counseling, education and enforcement (CDBG funded).
-Up to 20% of the annual CDBG entitlement and up to 10% of the HOME entitlement is allowed for administration activities.
+Up to 20% of the annual CDBG entitlement and up to 25% of the HOME entitlement is allowed for administration activities.
+The HOME Administration cap was increased to 25% for 2020/21 via a HOME waiver granted to the city on April 24, 2020.)
 (Projects: HOME Administration, CDBG Administration, Fair Housing Foundation)